GuideNepalKharchapatraProductWalkthroughPersonal Finance

 • Danger zone.
 Permanent account deletion.
 Requires typing your email to confirm, and the deletion request goes to the backend with a confirm-email check.

-What does not happen anywhere in the app: a request for your banking password.
+What never happens anywhere in the app: a request for your banking password.
 No "log in with your bank to import" flow.
 The closest the app gets to your bank is a statement file you exported yourself.

 The 15-minute monthly ritual

-Once a month, ideally on the first weekend of a new BS month, the loop is:
+Once a month, ideally on the first weekend of a new BS month, the loop:

 1. Open Statements.
 Drop in last month's bank and wallet statements.
 Confirm the mapping (already remembered from last time), uncheck any junk rows, and import.